moses-ona/Hangman-Word_Game_Project/README.md

                 print('Please, enter a character')
         self.check_letter(letter)

-  Now, the code required to start playing the game is inserted:
+Now, the code required to start playing the game is inserted and by calling the class Hangman:

   def play_game(word_list):
     # As an aid, part of the code is already provided: